 Chatbot technology has developed rapidly in the last five to ten years.
 The value and use of chatbots has been well proven in mainstream cases, as well as in many other surprising ways.
 As the usage and implementation of chatbots around the world continues to grow, so will our awareness and experience with them.
 But how will chatbots themselves change?
 What is the future of chatbots?

-The future of chatbots offers many exciting possibilities, in both short and long term.
+The future of chatbots offers many exciting possibilities, both short and long term.
 As the technology continues to develop, so will our expectations of what bots can do.
-Looking back two or three years, it may be easy to say that an increase in chatbot popularity was predicable.
+Looking back two or three years, it may be easy to say that an increase in chatbot popularity was predictable.
 But what is on the horizon for chatbots in the future?
 Let’s take a look at the short term first.

 Chatbots will get smarter in two ways:

 1) With incremental improvements of AI (artificial intelligence) and NLP (natural language processing), chatbots will be better able to understand what you are saying to them.
 This means fewer frustrations, quicker responses, and more chatbots being able to take on a wider variety of tasks.

 2) With the increasingly connected world we live in, chatbots will be more aware of your context to start with, such as knowing your location, what you are doing, what you have bought, etc. As technology and chatbots become more integrated into our lives, having this context will allow for chatbots to save you time and offer more customized, personal interactions.

 Most chatbots today are tied down to a single channel.
 You want to talk with American Express’ customer service chatbot?
 You have to go to amex.com.
 However, just like people have multiple channels of communication (you can get a hold of me via SMS, phone call, Facebook, WhatsApp), a chatbots in the future will have multiple channels available to them.
 In this sense, a chatbot will increasingly become a virtual persona.
 There are several types of channels currently being used.